What Is Ginger?

-Ginger grows in China, India, Africa, the Caribbean, and other warm climates.
+Ginger is a flowering tropical plant that grows in China, India, Africa, the Caribbean, and other warm climates.
 The root of the ginger plant is well-known as a spice and flavoring.
 It's been a traditional remedy in many cultures for thousands of years.

 Ginger is a common folk treatment for upset stomach and nausea.
-There's evidence that it may help.
+There's evidence that it helps.

 There's strong evidence that ginger may ease osteoarthritis pain.
 It may also help with: